 For $100 – 124 Nikon gives a sharp and versatile lens which is ideal for portraits and landscapes alike.

-These are the links from our affiliate partners & e-marketers - Amazon , Flipkart and Adorama.
-They are carefully handpicked after extensive research to get you the best possible deal (lowest price and shipping). using these links will save you a lot of hassle in search of a reliable source and price comparisons.
+These are the links from affiliate partners & e-marketers I trust - Amazon , Flipkart (India) and Adorama.
+I have carefully handpicked them after extensive research to get you the best possible deal (lowest price and shipping).
+Using these links will save you a lot of hassle in search of a reliable source and price comparisons.

 Prologue (Intro) -